Long Term Health Effects Of Mold Exposure

 To reproduce, mold expel’s lightweight spores that scatter into the air.
 Whether you have mold in your house or not, you still come into contact with mold spores regularly Unfortunately, these spores can be harmful in large quantities.
 How?

-The presence of mold in small indoor spaces leads to a higher concentration of spores in the air.
+The presence of mold growth in small indoor spaces leads to a higher concentration of spores in the air.
 Without proper ventilation, spore levels may become hazardous and harmful to your health.

 The more the mold grows, the higher the concentration of spores can be found in your home’s air.
 You may be wondering; how does this affect my health?